iWriteGigs

 A always been a part of

-C only recently been added to
+B only recently been added to

-D been opposed by the President to be added to
+D not yet been added to